Factorio-Access/Factorio-Access-Launcher/README.md

 Pick up selected item to hand: LEFT BRACKET

+Pick from quickbar: NUMBER KEY, for keys 1 to 9 and 0.

+Switch to a new quickbar page: SHIFT + NUMBER KEY, for keys 1 to 9 and 0.

 Add selected item to quickbar: CONTROL + NUMBER KEY, for keys 1 to 9 and 0.
+Note: hand items have priority.

 Switch to other menus: TAB

 Close most menus: E

-Select the slot for the item in hand: CONTROL + Q
+Select the inventory slot for the item in hand: CONTROL + Q

+Select the crafting menu recipe for the item in hand: CONTROL + SHIFT + Q

 ## Item in Hand

-Read item in hand: Q
+Read item in hand: SHIFT + Q

 Get info on item in hand: L

-Empty the hand to your inventory: SHIFT + Q
+Empty the hand to your inventory: Q

-Picker tool: With an empty hand, SHIFT + Q. Grabs from the inventory to the hand, more of the item related to the entity in front of you.
+Smart pippette/picker tool: For a selected entity, Q, with an empty hand.
+This brings to hand more of the selected entity's item form, if you have it in your inventory.

+Select the player inventory slot for the item in hand: CONTROL + Q

+Select the crafting menu recipe for the item in hand: CONTROL + SHIFT + Q

-Pick from quickbar: NUMBER KEY
+Pick from quickbar: NUMBER KEY, for keys 1 to 9 and 0.

+Switch to a new quickbar page: SHIFT + NUMBER KEY, for keys 1 to 9 and 0.

-Assign hand item to a quickbar number: CONTROL + NUMBER KEY
+Add hand item to quickbar: CONTROL + NUMBER KEY, for keys 1 to 9 and 0.

 Place building: LEFT BRACKET, for items that support it